arieldewinter/site/content/blog/pant-pants-or-panting.md

 "You're sure this is in English?"

 "Yes, dummy.
 I'm sure it's in English.
-Look: 'miss our daily `panting`, coffee zoom'."
+Look: 'miss our daily panting, coffee zoom'."

 "I really don't think that's what it says."

 "Okay, but the first part is definitely right, yeah?
 'Miss our daily'?"

 "Yeah, I think so.
-What's the next word, though? `Pant`? `Pants`?"
+What's the next word, though?
+Pant?
+Pants?"

 "It's longer than that.
-Is that a P `or` a B?"
+Is that a P or a B?"

 "Oooh.
 It might be a B."